Sran012/anypay/README.md

-# FreelaPay - Crypto to INR Payout Platform
+# anypay - Crypto to INR Payout Platform

 A full-stack MVP for accepting crypto payments and converting them to INR payouts.